pradeep-tnaik/arka-sentinel-distribution/README.md

 arka-sentinel-windows-x64.zip
 ```

+### Step 2: Extract

-Extract the archive directly into your repository root directory.
+Extract the archive into your repository root.

 ```text
 my-project/